Citiroller/BA_Scripts/README.md

 ## Getting started
-The fits are done with the [pre-release version 0.1.0 of kafe2](https://github.com/dsavoiu/kafe2/releases/tag/0.1.0).
+The fits are done with the kafe2 version supplied as a git submodule.
-This version is included as a git submodule in this repository.
-Please download it and run `pip install .` when inside the kafe2 directory.
+Please run `git submodule init` and `git submodule update` in order to run the scripts.
+This will initialize and download the kafe2 version the scripts were built and tested against.
+The scripts will use the locally supplied kafe2 version.
+There is no need to install kafe2 system wide.

 Most of the scripts require the iminuit minimizer to be installed.
-This minimizer isn't installed with kafe.
 Please run `pip install iminuit` before running the scripts.